wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 The `PowerAuthSharingConfiguration` object contains the following properties:

 - `appGroup` is the name of the app group shared between your applications.
+Be aware, that the length of app group encoded in UTF-8, should not exceed 26 characters.
+See [troubleshooting](#length-of-application-group) section for more details.
 - `appIdentifier` is an identifier unique across your all applications that are supposed to use the shared activation data.
 You can use your applications' bundle identifiers or any other identifier that can be then processed in all your applications.
 Due to technical limitations, the length of the identifier must not exceed 127 bytes, if represented in UTF-8.
 - `keychainAccessGroup` is an access group for keychain sharing.